CSharpM7/Ultimate14/_portfolio/71_alucard.md

 # Overview

-Alucard is fully compatible with Ultimate 14, though he won't be bundled with Ultimate 14 to keep the original design goal intact of no new moves
+Alucard is fully compatible with Ultimate 14!
+While he won't be bundled with Ultimate 14, players are encouraged to enable his normal moveset mod (along with Richter Returns) while playing Ultimate 14!